 - Make sure all parts of your LPG system are in good condition.
 If you find anything wrong with any part, contact your franchise immediately and ask for assistance.

 - Never tamper with your LPG cylinder or cylinder fittings.

-- Disconnect LPG regulator and affix safety cap when your gas stove is not in use for prolonged period.
+- Disconnect LPG regulator and affix safety cap when your gas stove is not in use for a prolonged period.